HailStorm32/hailstorms-darkflame-server-scripts/README.md

 5. Run the script.
 It will refresh the player count based on the interval set in the settings file 6a.
 I would recommend setting up a systemd process to start and stop the script

+**To prevent inaccurate readings in the case of a server crash or shutdown, delete the last 24 hrs of the activity log every time you start your server.**
+`mysql -u DBuser -p -D DBname -e "DELETE from activity_log WHERE time > UNIX_TIMESTAMP(now() - interval 24 hour);"`

 <br>

 ## pullCharXml.sh<br>